“Tension comes from not knowing the outcome.” ~ Randy Harris

 I recently came across some notes I took from a lecture by Randy Harris at a Christian conference where I was presenting on divorce recovery.
 His talk centered around the subject of peace.

-The big question I left asking myself was: “Does being a Christian give me the ability to go through a crisis such as divorce or the death of a loved one, and still have peace?”
+The big question I left asking myself was: “Does being a Christian give me the ability to go through a crisis such as divorce or the death of a loved one, and still have inner peace?”

 Peace & Grief